This is a library for a generation that understands knowledge, values and ethics are the basis for the development of a more inclusive society

 This is a way of making the version of record, the article as it appears on a journal’s webpage, freely available from the point of publication.
 Some journals make all their content freely available, while others offer a hybrid publication model, making some articles freely available to any user and others only available to subscribers.
-As there are no subscription or access fees, the cost of publication may be met by the publisher, particularly in the case of journals published by Universities or learned societies, or by the author.
+As there are no subscription or access fees, the cost of publication may be met by the publisher, particularly in the case of journals published by Universities or learning societies, or by the author.
 This fee, which varies across journals, is known as an article processing charge (APC) and is usually paid by the author’s institution or research funder.

-What if Hybrid OA
+What is Hybrid OA

 Hybrid open access journals contain a mix of open access articles and closed access articles.
-A publisher following this model is partially funded by subscriptions, and only provides open access for those individual articles for which the authors (or research sponsor) pay a publication fee (APC).
+A publisher following this model is partially funded by subscriptions and only provides open access for those individual articles for which the authors (or research sponsor) pay a publication fee (APC).